Death of a Gunfighter: Plot

 In the town of Cottonwood Springs, Texas at the turn of the century, Marshal Frank Patch is an Old West style lawman in a community determined to move beyond its rough past into the 20th century.
 When Patch kills drunken Luke Mills in self-defense, the town council decides it is time for the marshal to retire so that a modern police force can be established in the town.
 Patch refuses, reminding the citizens that when he took the job, the agreement was he could have it as long as he wanted- and he still wanted the job.
 Afraid of Patch because of his violent nature and his knowledge of their misdeeds in the town's wilder days, the city fathers then enlist the aid of the county sheriff (a Patch protege and friend) to oust him.
 Patch rebuffs this attempt and the sheriff backs off, bowing out of the dispute.
 This leads some of the more outspoken councilmen to consider having Patch murdered.

-Patch had humiliated one of the town's councilmen, a cowardly lawyer, at the ad hoc "firing-notice meeting" by slapping him in disgust.
+Patch had humiliated one of the town's councilmen, Andrew Oxley, (a cowardly lawyer) at the ad hoc "firing-notice meeting" by slapping him in disgust.
 Knowing that the incident had deeply embarrassed his grown son, the man resolved to ambush and kill Patch, but when Patch trapped him in a room, he turned the gun on himself rather than face the marshal.
 The man's son vowed revenge, egged on by some of the councilmen, who saw this as a convenient way of ridding themselves of the problematic town marshal.
 They plot to ambush Patch.
 Aware that he will probably be killed, Patch marries his long-time girlfriend Claire, the local brothel madame.
 The marriage is on the same day as Luke Mill's funeral, after which Patch's murder is planned by the councilmen.
-The dead man's son breaks with the plan and attempts to kill Patch on his own, but is mortally wounded by Patch.
+The dead man's son Will breaks with the plan and attempts to kill Patch on his own, but is mortally wounded by Patch.
 Patch explains to the dying youth that his late "father" had shot a man in the back many years ago, killing him.
 Patch covered it up because the murderer agreed to raise the dead man's young son as his own.
 Patch then pursued one of the instigators of the plot to kill him, a cynical saloon owner named Locke.
 He wounds, captures, and jails Locke, but then insists on going back out after the councilmen, probably aware that he may be gunned down.
 After stopping by the church, he is shot down on the town's main street by several riflemen on the rooftops.
 Claire is seen leaving town that night on a train.